The stained-glass windows and chandelier in the First Congregation Sons of Israel in St. Augustine.

 Tolomato Cemetery

 What: A tour of Tolomato Cemetery.
-You may also participate in their popular scavenger hunt in the cemetery.
+You may also participate in their popular scavenger hunt.

 Where: 14 Cordova Street, St. Augustine, Florida 32084